Gabinou/mace/README.md

 ## Limitations
 - Cannot deal with circular dependencies in linked libraries.
-- C only
-    - C99 and above.
-    - C++ not supported.
+- C only, C99 and above, C++ not supported.

 ## Usage
 1. Get `mace.h`